School Handbook

 ACCUMULATED ABSENCES

-An absence from school for a school-sanctioned activity will be excused and will not be counted toward a student’s total absences.
+An absence from class for a school-sanctioned activity will be excused and will not be counted toward a student’s total absences.
 (Example: Spiritual Emphasis trips, senior trips, field trips, CCS athletic away games, etc.)

 Juniors are allowed two (2) days for college visits, and seniors are allowed three (3) days.
 These are not included in the ten-day absence limit if the following conditions are met:

-1. The student is passing each class.
+- The student is passing each class.

-2. The student or parent clears the visit with the principal at least five (5) days
+- The student or parent clears the visit with the principal at least five (5) days

-3. The student makes suitable arrangements with each of his/her teachers regarding missed work, tests, and other assignments at least two (2) school days prior to the absence.
+before the absence. - The student makes suitable arrangements with each of his/her teachers regarding missed work, tests, and other assignments at least two (2) school days prior to the absence.

-4. The student brings a letter or note from the college admissions department or similar note, and turns it in to the front office no more than two (2) days following the absence.
+- The student brings a letter or note from the college admissions department or similar note, and turns it in to the front office no more than two (2) days following the absence.
 All four of these conditions must be met for the absence to be excused.

 Parents will be notified by automatic-generated emails when their student has accumulated 5, 7, 9, and 10 accumulated absences per semester.